oscar-system/oscar-website/install.md

 <summary>
 macOS 10.11 or older
 </summary>
-Unfortunately the latest Xcode for these older macOS versions does not support C++17.
-We recommend updating to a newer macOS version, with at least Xcode 9.2 If this is not an option and you are an experienced user, you might be able to get things working by installing a newer C/C++ compiler, e.g. via Homebrew, but we cannot provide support for.
+Unfortunately the Xcode versions available for older macOS versions do not support C++17.
+We recommend updating to macOS 10.12 or later, and Xcode 9.2 or later.
+If this is not an option and you are an experienced user, you might be able to get things working by installing a newer C/C++ compiler through some other means, e.g. via Homebrew.
+However, we cannot provide support for this.
 </details>

 <details>